Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 The number in the cell indicates the number of hits, how often the two code co-occur.
 This means that the number of co-occurring „events" and not the number of quotations are counted.
 If a single quotation is coded by two codes or if two overlapping quotations are coded by two codes, this counts in both cases as a single co-occurrence.

-Retrieving the qualitative data: If you click on a cell, the quotations of the corresponding row and column codes are displayed next to the table in the Quotation Reader in the main manual.
+Retrieving the qualitative data: If you click on a cell, the quotations of the corresponding row and column codes are displayed next to the table in the Quotation Reader.

 The quotation reader always displays two lists of quotations: the quotations of the column code, and the quotations of the row code.